SunWeb3Sec/DeFiHackLabs/README.md

 # DeFi Hacks Reproduce - Foundry
 **Reproduce DeFi hack incidents using Foundry.**

-85 incidents included.
+86 incidents included.

 This repo is only for the educational purpose.

 Let's make Web3 secure!
-[Join Discord.](https://discord.gg/Fjyngakf3h)

 ## Getting Started